 The numbers of AIDS diagnoses and AIDS-related deaths have reduced significantly compared with in the late 1980s and early 1990s, before the introduction of effective antiretroviral treatment.
-For several years in that former period, there were over 60 AIDS diagnoses and 50 AIDS deaths per year in New Zealand Aotearoa.
-In 2020, 14 people were diagnosed with AIDS.
-Of these, six were gay, bisexual and other men who have sex with men, six were heterosexual and in the remaining cases, the route of transmission was unknown.
-Notably, 86 percent of these cases were diagnosed with AIDS within three months of HIV diagnosis, when the initiation of treatment would be unlikely to prevent progression of HIV infection.
-Two people died of AIDS in 2020.
+For several years in that former period, there were over 60 AIDS diagnoses and 50 AIDS deaths per year in Aotearoa New Zealand.
+In 2021, 16 people were diagnosed with AIDS.
+Of these, seven were gay, bisexual and other men who have sex with men, seven were heterosexual and in the remaining cases, the route of transmission was unknown.
+Notably, 69% of these cases were diagnosed with AIDS within three months of HIV diagnosis, when the initiation of treatment would be unlikely to prevent progression of HIV infection.
+One person died of AIDS in 2021.

-Living with HIV in New Zealand Aotearoa
+Living with HIV in Aotearoa New Zealand

-Despite great advances in treatment and clinical outcomes for people living with HIV, a significant proportion of people living with HIV in New Zealand Aotearoa report not having a high quality of life and experiencing stigma and discrimination (The Aotearoa
+Despite great advances in treatment and clinical outcomes for people living with HIV, a significant proportion of people living with HIV in Aotearoa New Zealand report not having a high quality of life and experiencing stigma and discrimination (The Aotearoa